nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## Environment Selection
 `python3` is the default python environment.
 It has general astronomy and plotting software.

-Each of the Fornax demo notebooks has its own environment with name of the `py-{notebook-name}` (e.g. `py-light_curve_generator` and `py-multiband_photometry`).
-When opening the notebook, the corresponding kernel should start automatically.
+Each of the Fornax demo notebooks has its own environment with a name of the form `py-{notebook-name}` (e.g. `py-light_curve_generator` and `py-multiband_photometry`).
+Each environment has the packages required to run the notebook  pre-installed.
+When opening the notebook, the corresponding kernel should automatically start.
 You can also select it from the drop down kernel menu at the top-right of an open notebook.

 To activate a specific environment from the terminal, run: `source $ENV_DIR/{environment-name}/bin/activate`.